Flexi Clip

 Background

 Diodes will conduct only when signal is above given threshold.
 When wired to ground or in the feedback loop of the Op-Amp they will clip the signal louder than the diode threshold is.
-That’s how we get to distortion.
-Different diode types have different threshold levels, but also same diodes can vary pretty much so it’s not a bad idea to measure all diodes before putting them into circuit.
-Diodes with lower threshold level (GE) will clip before ones with higher level (SI) giving more distortion but also less volume.
+That’s how we get the distortion.
+Different diode types have different forward voltage levels, so they clip signal at different levels.
+Also, different diode types will clip the signal in a different way, changing the character of distortion from mild to crunchy to fuzzy.

 This circuits lets you try many symmetrical and asymmetrical clipping types combining few most used clipping diodes: Silicon, Germanium, Rectifier, LED and FET (used as diode: Drain and Gate for cathode and Source for anode).
 Below is chart of forward voltages I measured on all parts used here.